-The SwapClear Default Fund is augmented by a Trade Registration Fund (TRF).
-This is an additional pool of resources contributed to by SwapClear clearing members to facilitate real time trade registration by permitting the acceptance of trades for which the clearing member has insufficient prefunded margins.
+The ForexClear and SwapClear Default Funds are augmented by a Trade Registration Fund (TRF).
+This is an additional pool of resources contributed to by clearing members to facilitate real time trade registration by permitting the acceptance of trades for which the clearing member has insufficient prefunded margins.
 The usage per clearing member at any time is strictly limited.
-In the event of a default, the TRF forms part of the mutualised SwapClear Default Fund available to LCH.
+In the event of a default, the TRF forms part of the mutualised Default Fund available to LCH.